Interesting Facts About Chile

-Chile has so many reported UFO sightings that the government even sponsors UFO research.
-But on a more practical note—thanks to its elevation and dry air—the clear skies of Northern Chile are the best spot in the world for Astronomical research.
+Chileans have reported so many UFO sightings that the government even sponsors UFO research.
+But on a more practical note—thanks to its elevation and dry air—the clear skies of Northern Chile are the best spot in the world for astronomical research.
 In fact the ALMA, the world’s most expensive on-ground telescope at 1 billion dollars, is used to research the birth of stars and planetary formations in the far reaches of space.

 The Rediscovery of the Carménère grape

 Although originally grown in France’s Bordeaux region, the carménère grape was thought to be extinct after a phylloxera plague in the 1860s.
 However, halfway around the world, Chilean vintners had been growing carménère for over 150 years, they just had it confused with Merlot!
-In 1994 a French wine researcher found that some of the vines in the Santa Rita vineyards—where we’ll stay for 2 nights—were actually Bordeaux Carménère and not Merlot, and voila carménère was reborn!
+In 1994 a French wine researcher found that some of the vines in the Santa Rita vineyards—where you’ll stay for 2 nights—were actually Bordeaux Carménère and not Merlot, and voila..carménère was reborn!

 Golden Age of Valparaiso

 Did you know that one of Chile’s biggest ports played a huge role in the California Gold Rush of the mid-1800’s?
-Valparaiso was a popular stopping point for ships navigating the Straits of Magellan and became a popular place for migrants to stop and resupply on their way to strike it rich in California.
-The port city’s popularity grew with international sailors so much so that it became known as “Little San Francisco.”
+Valparaiso was a popular stopping point for ships navigating the Straits of Magellan and became a convenient port for migrants to stop and resupply on their way to strike it rich in California.
+The city’s popularity grew with international sailors so much so that it became known as “Little San Francisco.”